rusty-sj/Reinforcement-Learning-Algorithms-with-Ray-Framework-and-Intel-DevCloud/Q-learning and SARSA with Temporal Difference Learning - FrozenLake/README.md

 ## Q-learning and SARSA using Temporal Difference Learning (FrozenLake)
 The goal of this exercise is to implement both single-core and distributed versions of of two [temporal difference (TD)](https://en.wikipedia.org/wiki/Temporal_difference_learning) reinforcement learning algorithms, Q-Learning and SARSA.
-In particuar, Q-Learning and SARSA will be run in a Markov Decision Process environment in order to compute policies that optimize expected infinite horizon discounted cummulative reward.
+In particular, Q-Learning and SARSA are run in a Markov Decision Process environment in order to compute policies that optimize expected infinite horizon discounted cummulative reward.